Fried, Harris lead Braves over deGrom, Mets to win series

 DeGrom (2-1) allowed five hits and three runs with no walks and nine strikeouts in 6 2/3 innings.

 Grissom beat out an infield single with two outs in the seventh, finishing deGrom and bringing Seth Lugo from the bullpen.
-Harris followed with a grounder up the middle that split a pair of New York infielders and Grissom, running hard the whole way, beat the throw to the plate with a head-first slide.
+Harris followed with a grounder up the middle that split a pair of New York infielders and Grissom, running hard the whole way, beat the throw to the plate.

-“I was thinking this is going to be a close play,” Grissom said.
-“But it was just exciting to be in that position and for Mike to hit that ball and for me to score was a huge moment in the game where we just needed a run.”

 Kenley Jansen avoided major trouble to earn his 27th save in 31 chances.